paytweed/backend-sdk-example-nodejs/README.md

 To launch example:

-- Put your API key and secret to `src/index.js`
+- Put your API key and secret into `src/index.js`
 - Run `npm start`

 You can learn more in [documentation](https://docs.paytweed.com)